 - What is a self-tape?

-- What camera should I get for a self-tape?
+- What are casting directors looking for in a self-tape?

-- What is the best tripod for a self-tape?
+- What equipment do I need for a self-tape?

-- What is the most important part of a self-tape?
+- What is the best backdrop for a self-tape?

-- What lighting should I have for a self-tape?
+- Should I be off-book for a self-tape?